Learning Dynamic Rope Manipulation Using Task-Level Iterative Learning Control: Related Work

 \textbf{Optimization-based ILC} or Norm-Optimal ILC formulations showed how to incorporate constraints and compute command corrections via an optimization objective. \citet{schoellig_optimization-based_2012} demonstrated aggressive quadrotor trajectory tracking by leveraging convex programs to reduce errors, and \citet{4020374} applies norm-optimal methods for real-time control of industrial gantry robots.

-\textbf{Event-based ILC methods} focus learning on a subset of the task, such as the terminal states\cite{chi2015adaptive}, point-to-point \cite{8013126}, time windows \cite{1384669}, and event triggers \cite{lin2020event}.
+\textbf{Event-based ILC methods} focus learning on a subset of the task, such as the terminal states \cite{chi2015adaptive}, point-to-point \cite{8013126}, time windows \cite{1384669}, and event triggers \cite{lin2020event}.
 In general, placing learning attention at key moments of the task has worked in many domains, including non-robotics industrial domains such as CNC machine tools, wafer-stage motion systems, injection molding, induction motor drives, automotive braking/vehicle control, rapid thermal processing, and semi-batch chemical reactors \cite{1636313}.

 \textbf{Modern learning methods} have recently been combined with ILC: using approximate simulators to propose local policy improvements \citep{abbeel_using_2006}, framing ILC through regret minimization \citep{agarwal_regret_2021}, and explaining when ILC can outperform planning with a misspecified model \citep{vemula_effectiveness_2022}.
 Additional work introduces ILC-style model-gradient updates in deep off-policy reinforcement learning to improve sample efficiency \citep{gurumurthy_deep_2023}.

-In our work, we leverage optimization-based and event-based techniques to attend learning to the \textit{critical points} of the task.
+In our work, we leverage optimization-based and event-based techniques to focus learning on the \textit{critical points} of the task.